Government of Canada services and information in Mexico City, Mexico

 Citizenship services

 To apply for, replace or update a Canadian Citizenship Certificate, visit Immigration and citizenship for Canadians.
-Click on Get proof of citizenship to ensure you download the corresponding IRCC application package or form.
+Click on Get proof of citizenship to ensure you download the proper IRCC application package or form.

 If you are a Canadian citizen and would like to apply for a certificate of Canadian citizenship for your child born abroad, please download form CIT0001.

-- each parent should submit a copy of one piece of valid personal identification (i.e. a passport, driver's license or a voting card [INE]);
+- a copy of one piece of valid personal identification for each parent (i.e. a passport, driver's licence or a voting card [INE]).

-- original birth certificate of the child which lists the parents (issued by government authorities in the country where the child was born), with an official and certified English or French translation, and an affidavit from the translator sworn in the presence of a notary public or a consular agent of one of our consular points of service in Mexico (by appointment only).
+- a colour copy of the birth certificate of the child which lists the parents (issued by government authorities in the country where the child was born), with an official and certified English or French translation.

-- Application fee receipt ($75 CAD).
-Pay your application fees online and make sure to include your payment receipt along with your complete application when you submit it (in person or by mail).
+- fee receipt (CAD $75).
+Pay your application fees online and make sure to include your payment receipt along with your complete application.

 About the process